seokhyung-lee/seokhyung-lee.github.io/_news/240913_new_arxiv.md

 related_posts: false
 ---

 My new paper ["Low-overhead magic state distillation with color codes"](https://scirate.com/arxiv/2409.07707) is now accessible on arXiv.
-In the work, we propose two resource-efficient MSD schemes for 2D color codes based on the 15-to-1 MSD circuit and lattice surgery.
+In this work, we propose two resource-efficient MSD schemes for 2D color codes based on the 15-to-1 MSD circuit and lattice surgery.